Domuska/sangz_server/readme.md

 However if you wish to start from scratch, you can delete the data.db from the db folder, and do the following:

-Open up python in command line and import the jukebox.py initialize an object of the engine class run the functions create_tables and populate_tables (no arguments needed)
+Open up python in command line and import the database (jukebox.database) initialize an object of the engine class run the functions create_tables and populate_tables (no arguments needed)